Using direct payments for care

 Equipment

-You cannot use direct payments to buy services or equipment for which the LA is not responsible, for example services that the NHS is required to provide.
+You can't use direct payments to buy services or equipment for which the council isn't responsible, for example services that the NHS is required to provide.

-The LA will want you to have specialist advice to ensure that the equipment bought is safe and appropriate, especially in the case of major items.
+The council will want you to have specialist advice to ensure that the equipment bought is safe and appropriate.

-You may be able to get a Disabled Facilities Grant for larger adaptations to your home.
+You might be able to get a disabled facilities grant for larger adaptations to your home.
+Read about disabled facilities grants.

 Help us improve our website